vishnya/so_text/README.md

  additional preprocessing or features.)
      The downside of the Naive Bayes approach is that it assumes independence across different words which is an oversimplification.
+Another
-(As an aside, I  also tried with n -grams, but the improvement across metrics was not significant.)
-Another issue with Naive Bayes is that order of words is not preserved, whereas the order of the words could provide some signal in terms of whether the document is accepted or not.
+      issue with Naive Bayes is that order of words is not preserved, whereas the order of the words could provide some signal in terms of whether the document is accepted or not.
 For example, documents that are accepted could have more introductory words up front.
-Given more time for this reason I would try training an `LSTM`, which does consider word order.
+Given more time for this reason I would try training an `LSTM`, which does incorporate word order.
  - Keras Sequential neural network:
-    I trained a neural network with the GloVe embedding to see how well a embedding document's similarity (distance) to an accepted post corresponds to acceptance or closure of posts.
+    I trained a neural network with the `GloVe` embedding to see how well a embedding document's similarity (distance) to an accepted post corresponds to acceptance or closure of posts.
 - `XGBoost`:
     I tried `XGBoost` on the `tf-idf` encoded features, and an additional numerical one of length of the document.
-The advantage of XGBoost is that it is relatively fast to train and allows for features of mixed types.
+The advantage of `XGBoost` is that it is relatively fast to train and allows for features of mixed types.

 ## Questions from the problem statement